-Cooperatives exist to meet a need that was previously unmet in the community, and they are always striving to anticipate and plan for the future needs of their members.
+Cooperatives exist to meet a need that was previously unmet in the community, and they

 Our new metering system is one of the ways Rock Energy is positioning itself to continue meeting your needs well into the future.
 Installation of new meters required to support the Advanced Metering Infrastructure (AMI) system started this summer and will continue throughout the year.